alexellis/arkade/README.md

 # arkade - get Kubernetes apps, the easy way

-Gone are the days of contending with dozens of README files just to get the right version of helm and to install a chart with sane defaults. arkade (baz for short) provides a clean CLI with strongly-typed flags to install charts and apps to your cluster in one command.
+Gone are the days of contending with dozens of README files just to get the right version of helm and to install a chart with sane defaults. arkade (ark for short) provides a clean CLI with strongly-typed flags to install charts and apps to your cluster in one command.

 [![Build
 Status](https://travis-ci.com/alexellis/arkade.svg?branch=master)](https://travis-ci.com/alexellis/arkade)